Wint3rmute/baczek.me/content/excellent-words.md

 {{definition(word="Petrichor" definition="Specific ,,earthy'' scent produced when rain falls on dry soil", source="Preset name on Minilougue xd")}}
 {{definition(word="Putrefaction" definition="Rot, decay", source="Simulacra and Simulation")}}
 {{definition(word="Pyrrhic victory" definition="victory that inflicts such a devastating toll on the victor that it is tantamount to defeat", source="Valis")}}
+{{definition(word="Portmanteau" definition="Blend word, a word formed by combining sounds and meanings of two or more words", source="Kokorobot.ca")}}

 {{dictionary_letter(letter="R")}}